awsdocs/amazon-cloudwatch-user-guide/doc_source/cloudwatch_xaxr_dashboard.md

-# Cross\-Account Cross\-Region Dashboards<a name="cloudwatch_xaxr_dashboard"></a>
+# Cross\-account cross\-Region dashboards<a name="cloudwatch_xaxr_dashboard"></a>

 You can create *cross\-account cross\-Region dashboards*, which summarize your CloudWatch data from multiple AWS accounts and multiple Regions into one dashboard\.
-From this high\-level dashboard you can get a view of your entire application, and also drill down into more specific dashboards without having to log in and out of accounts or switch Regions\.
+From this high\-level dashboard you can get a view of your entire application, and also drill down into more specific dashboards without having to sign in and out of accounts or switch Regions\.

 You can create cross\-account cross\-Region dashboards in the AWS Management Console and programmatically\.

-**Pre\-Requisite**
+**Prerequisite**

 Before you can create a cross\-account cross\-Region dashboard, you must enable at least one sharing account and at least one monitoring account\.
 Additionally, to be able to use the CloudWatch console to create a cross\-account dashboard, you must enable the console for cross\-account functionality\.
-For more information, see [Cross\-Account Cross\-Region CloudWatch Console](Cross-Account-Cross-Region.md)\.
+For more information, see [Cross\-account cross\-Region CloudWatch console](Cross-Account-Cross-Region.md)\.

-## Creating and Using a Cross\-Account Cross\-Region Dashboard With the AWS Management Console<a name="create_xaxr_dashboard"></a>
+## Creating and using a cross\-account cross\-Region dashboard with the AWS Management Console<a name="create_xaxr_dashboard"></a>

 You can use the AWS Management Console to create a cross\-account cross\-Region dashboard\.

 **To create a cross\-account cross\-Region dashboard**

-1. Log in to the monitoring account\.
+1. Sign in to the monitoring account\.

 1. Open the CloudWatch console at [https://console\.aws\.amazon\.com/cloudwatch/](https://console.aws.amazon.com/cloudwatch/)\.